Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 This project analyses workplace absenteeism using employee demographics, lifestyle choices and compensation data.
 Furthermore, the HR department is looking to promote a healthy workforce through incentive programs like a bonus.
 Specifically, they aim to identify healthy employees with low absenteeism for a health bonus and evaluate compensation adjustments for non-smokers.

-Data was cleaned and analysed using SQL, and key trends and insights was visualized and presented in Power BI through interactive dashboards.
+Data was extracted and loaded using Excel Power Query Editor.
+Data cleaning and modelling was done using Excel Functions.
+Key trends and insights was visualized and presented in Excel through dashboards.

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project1-HRAbsenteesim/report)